bitterjug/devjournal-crypto/devjournal.markdown

 I've a lot of different types of data mixed up in here (6k lines) so it still isn't telling a clear story.
 But it's another demonstration of the potentialk power of TradeMapper to bring data-flow visualisation to the desktop.

+## 2014-11-04 Tuesday

+### 10:50

+Firefox settings: keep the tabs when full screen:

+    about:config
+    browser.fullscreen.autohide: false